kokonutzlabs/Nook_Book_Pt1/README.md

 - **Integrity:** Unauthorized modification of stored information
 - **Availability:** Potential disruption of internal systems

-These impacts are evaluated within the context of a warehouse or production environment.
+All impacts are evaluated within the context of a warehouse or production environment.

 ---

 ## Remediation and Hardening

-After forensic analysis, the application is hardened using secure coding practices, including:
+Following forensic analysis, the application is secured using industry-standard practices:

 - Parameterized SQL queries
 - Secure password hashing